Lebanon

 Distributing Health and Hygiene Supplies

-In response to urgent needs, Project HOPE has distributed over 1,700 hygiene kits and other essential dignity and non-food items like pillows and blankets to internally displaced people (IDPs) in 19 location across Lebanon, including schools that are now acting as shelters for displaced families.
+In response to urgent needs, Project HOPE initially distributed over 1,700 hygiene kits and other essential dignity and non-food items like pillows and blankets to internally displaced families at 19 location across Lebanon, including schools that acted as shelters for displaced families.

-Project HOPE is also working closely with the Ministry of Public Health to provide medications and emergency trauma supplies to health workers working around the clock to treat thousands of injuries and save lives.
+Project HOPE also worked with the Ministry of Public Health to provide medications and emergency trauma supplies to health workers working around the clock to treat thousands of injuries and save lives.

-Given that Lebanon’s health system was already weakened before the current conflict, we are also securing other essential medications and medical supplies to strengthen the health system and ensure continuous care for individuals with injuries and chronic conditions.
+Given that Lebanon’s health system was already weakened before the recent conflict, we also secured other essential medications and medical supplies to strengthen the health system and ensure continuous care for individuals with injuries and chronic conditions.

 Surge Staffing and Health System Strengthening